 It is 5 miles one way to Ruby Pyramid from the trailhead, with a gain of approximately 4,900’.
 6 ¼ miles one way from the locked gate, gaining 5,400’.
 If climbing with Ruby Dome, the gain is 5,360’ or so from the trailhead with about 10 ¾ miles round trip distance.
 Add 1 ¼ mile and 500’ each way from the locked gate.

 CampingThere are several basic campsites near the trailhead.
 See "Red Tape" section for more details on access.
 There aren't really any amenities.

 Red TapeLike Ruby Dome, a key is required if you wish to camp, and/or save some distance.
 A locked gate is located about 1 ¼ miles and about 500’ below the actual trailhead.
 As posted by Dean on the Ruby Dome page, there is no red tape to climb this peak from the locked gate on Pleasant Valley Road.
-But if wanting to camp or reach the trailhead, obtain the key (for $10 a person and $25 returnable deposit) from the Spring Creek Property Owners Association, 451 Spring Creek Parkway, Elko NV 89801, or by calling the office, (775) 753-6295, Mon- Fri.
+But if wanting to camp or reach the trailhead by car, obtain the key (for $10 a person and $25 returnable deposit) from the Spring Creek Property Owners Association, 451 Spring Creek Parkway, Elko NV 89801, or by calling the office, (775) 753-6295, Mon- Fri.
 8:00 am - 5:00 pm.
 Their office is located about 3 miles on Spring Creek Parkway from the intersection with Route 227 in Spring Creek.